-After 2 weeks of travelling in Morocco we made it to Rabat, a city with a relaxed vibe that I instantly loved.
+After nearly 2 weeks of travelling in Morocco we made it to Rabat, a city with a relaxed vibe that I instantly loved.
 Located on Morocco’s Atlantic Coast, Rabat is the capital city of Morocco and is a lot smaller than nearby city Casablanca.
 It’s elegant tree-lined streets give it a very European feel and it’s Medina kept us entertained for hours with some of the best shopping and some of the cheapest food we came across during our time in Morocco.

 Please Note: At the time of writing, 10 DH is equal to approx $1/ £1.50